Professional Teeth Cleaning: A Step-by-Step Patient Guide

 Once scaling is complete, the next step is polishing.
 This involves a small rotating rubber cup or brush attachment fitted to a slow-speed handpiece, used in conjunction with a mildly abrasive prophylaxis paste.

-Polishing serves more than a cosmetic purpose.
-Smooth tooth surfaces are less likely to attract and retain plaque.
-For patients interested in changing the natural shade of their teeth, a separate teeth whitening consultation would be appropriate.
+It is worth noting that polishing addresses surface-level staining only.
+For patients interested in changing the natural shade of their teeth, a separate teeth whitening consultation would be appropriate to discuss suitable options.

 Step 4: Professional Flossing